Krishnaminfy/aws-basic/takehome-assignment.md

 This is happening because we have not set any inbound rule like icmp, only we allowed mysql/aurora, we can access the data but pinging will not happen without ICMP.
 That is why we are getting 100% packets loss
 <img width="951" alt="18" src="https://github.com/user-attachments/assets/80281634-82a6-4684-9e65-8f7d8f8e34ea" />

+# 19. cleanup process
+I repeated the same steps, I did in the class assignment, step by step I deleted the instances, then detach and delete the internet gateway, then subnets, and finally vpc. same screen shots are present in the class-assignment.md file. so I didnt put them again, in this project only deleting the private subnet is extra step.

+# bonus challenge

+Nat gateway